Accenture/azure-arc-playground-builder/deploying-arc-appservice-ddk8s.md

     sudo apt install yq -y
     ```

-- Login to your Azure Subscription using the azure-cli on your WSL2 terminal:
+- Login to the Azure Subscription using the azure-cli on the WSL2 terminal:

     ```bash
     az login
     ```
-- [Optional] If your account has multiple subscriptions, set the desired subscription by running:
+- [Optional] If the Azure account has multiple subscriptions, set the desired subscription by running:

     ```bash
     az account set -s <subscription-name-or-guid>